 4: Washing machine is stuck on rinses or giving an error code because it can’t take in any cold water caused by faulty cold water tap, a kinked fill hose, or the cold tap being turned off.

-5: Washing machine is stuck on the wash cycle and seems to be filling all the time.
+5: Washing machine is stuck on the wash cycle and seems to be filling all the time, or stuck in a cycle of filling, washing, then topping up with water.
 This can be caused by faulty installation of the drain hose (caused by drain pipe being too low causing siphoning washing machine siphoning

 6: Not using the washing machine according to manufacturer's instructions (customer didn't read instruction book)